 “It’s nuts, but this is how the race works,” Rivers quipped.
 “I was coming down Steep Ravine and I’m asking myself, `Where is everybody?
 When are all the bucks coming?
 Somebody save me!”

-Lundy finally caught and passed Rivers at the end of “Door No. 1,” one of the strategic short cuts along the route.
+Lundy finally caught and passed Rivers at the end of “Door No. 1,” one of the strategic historical routes along the trail.
 Lundy was in the clear, and she didn’t need to worry about two-time defending champion and three-time Dipsea winner Brian Pilcher.
 He did not compete on Sunday because of a foot injury.

 “It opened the door.
 It helped me mentally not to have to run after him,” Lundy said.